mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon DynamoDB

 It's a fully managed NoSQL database service.
-Fast.
-Low-latency performance.
-Scales with ease.
+Fast, Low-latency, Scales with ease.

+It's for all applications that need consistent, single-digit millisecond latency at any scale.

 All table data is stored on high performance SSD disk drives.